niplav/site/estimated_life_expectancy.md

 If the respondent was unsure after the second question, they were told:
-"Nur eine grobe Schätzung" to indicate that they weren't expected to make a perfect estimate).
+"Nur eine grobe Schätzung" to indicate that they weren't expected to make a perfect estimate.
 If at any point the respondent seemed uncomfortable, the interrogation was stopped with step 4 directly.

 If after the first question the respondent didn't seem able to understand,